AbdelRahmanRahal/staticvar/README.md

 # Using recursion and static variables to find the factorial of a number
 def factorial(limit, reset = True):
 	count = Static(1, "int")
-	answer = Static(1) # If no type specified, StaticVar will infer the type
+	answer = Static(1) # If no type specified, staticvar will infer the type

 	if reset == True:
 		count.set(1)